Policies - AM-005

 - Nonmaterial or Legally Mandated Adjustments:

-- Correct a revenue account in the period the error is detected by also using the Miscellaneous Adjustments account.
+- To correct an expenditure or revenue account in the period the error is detected, use one of the following Miscellaneous Adjustment accounts:

 Third Party Reimbursements - For funds received as repayments of amounts previously disbursed.
 Record the reimbursement using:

-- Third Party Reimbursements expenditure account, if the expenditure was
+- The account to which original Third Party expenditure was posted, if the expenditure was

 - Recorded in the current fiscal year, and